 Caveats about atom naming¶

 In an ideal world each individual residue and atom would have a standard, distinct name.
 Unfortunately several naming schemes for atoms exist, particularly for hydrogens.
-As such, in order to detect the presence/absence of atoms in a protein, an internal canonical naming scheme is used.
+As such, in order to detect the presence/absence of atoms in a biomolecule, an internal canonical naming scheme is used.
 The naming scheme used in PDB2PQR is the one recommended by the PDB itself, and derives from the IUPAC naming recommendations